wp-plugins/si-contact-form/trunk/readme.txt

  * JavaScript is not required.
  * Setting to hide the CAPTCHA from logged in users and or admins.
  * Multi "E-mail to" contact support.
+ * Sends E-mail with UTF-8 character encoding for US and International character support.
  * I18n language translation support (see FAQ)

 Security: